1 May 2021

 6.1 The prices of any Services will be as quoted on our Site from time to time, except in cases of obvious error, and exclude VAT.
-VAT will be charged to all UK or EU companies, excepting EU companies that have provided their EU VAT number.
+VAT will be charged to all UK companies.

 6.3 Our fees are payable in advance, therefore on or around the 5th of each month you will pay for your Officefront Virtual connection fee for the following month.
 If at the beginning of the Contract we are unable to arrange payment in advance in this way, we will collect the relevant fees in the first direct debit payment.